Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     All relevant data are within the manuscript and its Supporting Information files

+These vague statements are very common and introduce a major difference between declared and actual sharing of data (e.g. via URL, Datacite PID, accession number, ...).
+In [5] for instance in relation to clinical trial data:

+    In this cross-sectional study of 487 clinical trials published in JAMA, Lancet, and New England Journal of Medicine, 334 articles (68.6%) declared data sharing.
+Only 2 (0.6%) individual-participant data sets were actually deidentified and publicly available on a journal website

 **Note:** The usage of data sharing statements (as an independent section at the end of an article) is limited to certain technical domains and journals, mainly bio-medicine and natural sciences.
 Without data sharing statement requirements, the sharing is usually clearer for text mining because the authors are not forced by a kind of bureacratic statement requirement which often result in some obfuscation: they disclose the shared datasets and how to access them or they -say nothing about the availability of data.
 On the other hand, data sharing is then less frequent and requires much more sophisticated text mining process to be captured, with lower recall.

 - In general, we can expect to be able to determine that a certain proportion of research article shares "some" data effectively (not just stating a possibility of request for data or an intend):